 What this means for Robotics

 Robotics is going through a golden age at present, much like Virtual and Augmented Reality.
-These are exciting times with drones capable of being used in war zones and robots diving into the deepest trenches of the Oceans.
+These are exciting times with drones capable of being used not just to reduce water pollution, but in war zones and robots diving into the deepest trenches of the Oceans.
+We need such robots to tackle rising menaces like microplastic pollution.
 The success of Envirobot will only strengthen the need to create robots that will help humans in fighting ecological issues.